Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 \paragraph{Outline of the rest of the Introduction}

 \begin{itemize} \item In Section~\ref{non-hairy.intro}, we will first extend our discussion of Problem~\ref{PbI} and Conjecture~\ref{conj.BH} and elaborate on the links between non-hairy black holes and Theorem~\ref{thm.intro}.
-We will also review in this context the existing literature on the interior of black holes, and provide outstanding open problems.
+We will also review, in this context, the existing literature on the interior of black holes, and discuss some open problems.

 \item In Section~\ref{other.intro}, we will compare our new hairy black holes with charged matter from Theorem~\ref{thm.intro} to hairy black holes arising from other matter models.
-We will in particular discuss the charged hairy black holes with uncharged matter from \cite{VDM21}, whose setting and model are very similar to that of Theorem~\ref{thm.intro}, but the late-time spacetime dynamics end up being very different.
+We will, in particular, discuss the charged hairy black holes with uncharged matter from \cite{VDM21}, whose setting and model are very similar to that of Theorem~\ref{thm.intro}, but the late-time spacetime dynamics end up being very different.

 \item In Section~\ref{osc.intro}, we will discuss one of the two primary nonlinear mechanisms governing the dynamics of the spacetime of Theorem~\ref{thm.intro}: \emph{the collapsed oscillations}, which lead to the growth of the scalar field.
-We will explain in particular how this phenomenon arises from the interaction between the linear oscillatory behaviour for charged scalar fields at the Reissner--Nordstr\"{o}m Cauchy horizon on the one hand, and the tendency of the Einstein equations to form a spacelike singularity $\{r=0\}$ on the other hand.
+We will explain in particular how this phenomenon arises from the interaction between the linear oscillatory behavior for charged scalar fields at the Reissner--Nordstr\"{o}m Cauchy horizon on the one hand, and the tendency of the Einstein equations to form a spacelike singularity $\{r=0\}$ on the other hand.

-\item In Section~\ref{cosmo.intro}, we will discuss the other primary nonlinear mechanism at play: the occurence of \emph{Kasner inversions}.
+\item In Section~\ref{cosmo.intro}, we will discuss the other primary nonlinear mechanism at play: the occurence of \emph{Kasner bounces}.
 This phenomenon has previously been investigated in depth in the cosmological setting, and we will elaborate on the connection with the pre-existing literature regarding such phenomena.

 \item In Section~\ref{holo.intro}, we will discuss the \emph{exterior region} corresponding to the black hole interior of Theorem~\ref{thm.intro}, the most physically relevant case of which is asymptotically Anti-de-Sitter.
 We will emphasize the physical motivation in studying these spacetimes, called \emph{holographic superconductors}, which have been discovered and studied in the high-energy physics literature most notably in the context of the AdS-CFT correspondence.